kracr/owl2bench/Experiments/README.md

 ---------------------------------------------

-**Table 3** in the paper reports the size of generated axioms.
 Note that the size of ABox and TBox axioms are given separately in the table.
 While on executing the code, the line on the output console 'Total Logical Axiom Count=50485' is the combined TBox + ABox axiom count.

 The datasets generated (mentioned-above) using OWL2Bench were then used to evaluate the performance of: